Cognoscan/fog-pack/schema.md

 ### Str

 Str types describe an allowed String value.
+Strings are always valid UTF-8, and support counting their length by both the number of raw encoded bytes and the number of Unicode scalar values.
 They have the following optional fields:

 - `default`
 - `comment`